francisywk/mirai-metro/content/wiki/diamond-line.md

 The **Diamond Line** (Code **D**), previously known as the Mirai SkyCart, is a [rapid transit](https://en.wikipedia.org/wiki/Rapid_transit "Rapid transit") line of [Mirai Metro](/wiki/mirai-metro "Mirai Metro") servicing Mirai, United Cities.
 It is the fourth rail transit line and the first [fully automated and control-free](https://en.wikipedia.org/wiki/Automatic_train_operation "Automatic train operation") rail system in the United Cities.
 The line is coloured **<span class="text-dl">Light Blue</span>** on the official network map.

+The Diamond Line runs parallel above the Stationfront Boulevard within the City Loop, and run through Mirai station building and the One Union Trade Centre.
 Prior to the extension to {{< wiki/link station="Diamond Hill" >}} station, the line was entirely elevated and was the only one in the system that did so.

 <br>